 In May 2013, Dr. Gaines received a PhD from Brandeis University in Near Eastern and Judaic Studies, specializing in Bible and the Ancient Near East.
 His dissertation, Poetic Features in Priestly Narrative Texts, was awarded the Nahum and Anne Glatzer Endowed Prize in Near Eastern and Judaic Studies; he also received an Andrew W. Mellon Dissertation Completion Fellowship.
 In addition, he holds a Master’s in Near Eastern and Judaic Studies from Brandeis and a BA from Sarah Lawrence College.
 In 2003-04, Jason studied at The Hebrew University of Jerusalem.

 At Brandeis, Jason served as a Lecturer in Near Eastern and Judaic Studies, teaching Biblical Hebrew, and as a Lecturer in Education, conducting graduate seminars on biblical literature.
 He has also taught Bible and mythology at the Rabbinical School of Hebrew College and at Prozdor Hebrew High School in Newton, Mass.

-Jason is a native of New Mexico, and he currently lives in New Haven, Connecticut, with his husband, Cantor Kevin Margolius.
+Jason is a native of New Mexico, and he lives now in New Orleans.